rmosolgo/lingo/README.md

 ## TODO

-- [ ] Build a tree of named results
+- [ ] `parse?` consumes string & pushes nodes as it sees fit, returns True/False for whether it was a success
-- [ ] Implement a visitor to transform results
+ - `Context#add_child` adds a child if there's a current node, otherwise no-op
 - [ ] not-predicate (!)
 - [ ] and-predicate (&)
 - [ ] repeat (+, *)